weronikawalczak/StarWars/README.md

 * Lombok

 ## Setup
-You can either import and run the application using your favorite IDE or use the following commands.
+1. You can either import and run the application using your favorite IDE or use the following commands.

-//TODO mention docker
+$ docker build -t weronika-nask .
+$ docker run -p 8081:8081 weronika-nask

 Build an executable .jar-file with Maven:

 <pre>